youyanggu/covid19_projections/path-to-herd-immunity.md

 - At the time herd immunity is reached, roughly half of the immunity will be achieved via infection, and the other half will be achieved via vaccination.
 - New COVID-19 infections may become negligible before herd immunity is reached.
 Our current best estimate of when new community transimssions will drop below 1,000 per day is summer 2021 (July-September 2021).
 - As a result of the above findings, our best estimate of a complete "return to normal" is late summer 2021 (August-October 2021).
-- We estimate 30% of the US population will have been infected by the SARS-CoV-2 virus by the end of 2021.
+- We estimate 30% of the US population (100 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
 This translates to a final US COVID-19 death toll of roughly 500,000 (400-600k) reported deaths.

 {% include iframe_vaccination.html %}